Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 In conclusion, implementing AI systems within flight deck environments presents both challenges and opportunities for enhancing safety, efficiency, and performance within the aviation industry.
 By focusing on key areas such as common understanding of AI, evaluation of HAT systems, regulatory compliance, safety assurance, human factors, privacy concerns, and ongoing research into aspects of human-AI teaming, the successful deployment of these technologies in real-world environments will make a significant leap ahead.

-**Cybersecurity Attacks and Mitigation Strategies for Self-Adaptive Avionics: A Plug&Fly Avionics (PAFA) Platform Case Study**
+**6. Cybersecurity Attacks and Mitigation Strategies for Self-Adaptive Avionics: A Plug&Fly Avionics (PAFA) Platform Case Study**

 Increasing complexity and availability demands of traditional software systems have derived the need of self-adaptive systems.
 Self-adaptive systems automatically adjust their behavior at runtime to meet objectives.
 However, these systems accompany additional challenges specially in terms of security.
 These challenges include interaction with non-trusted entities, widening of attack surfaces due to multichannel communication, risk of unauthorized and malicious access to operating environment and so on.
 According to recent studies, selfadaptive systems are cultivating their way in aviation and avionics.
 Due to higher standards of safety and security for aircraft and aviation industry, the applicability of these systems is still questionable.
 Despite of extensive study conducted on safety and security of self-adaptive systems in different domains, there is yet no work done for security assessment of these in avionics.
 To fill the gap, this study discusses various state-of-the-art cybersecurity attacks applicable on self-adaptive avionics.
 For a comprehensive analysis, a case study of Plug&Fly Avionics (PAFA) is taken.

 PAFA is a potential successor of Integrated Modular Avionics (IMA) and the future of avionics systems.
 It is designed to reduce effort by self-adaptability, introduce redundant functionalities, and reduce hardware required for safe and secure aircraft operation.
 This study analyzes PAFA operation in detail to find out cyber-security vulnerabilities that can potentially be exploited to pose cybersecurity attacks.
 Moreover, the impact of these attacks on various components of PAFA is studied.
 According to the findings the most prevalent cybersecurity attacks on PAFA include Denial-of-Service (DoS) attacks, spoofing, malware infections, and data injection attacks.
 It is highly significant to understand and mitigate these for ensuring resilience of PAFA against such security attacks.
 Hence mitigation strategies are also proposed.
 The findings from this study are reliable and essentially contribute valuable insights to the ongoing discourse on avionics cybersecurity.

-**Hypervisors and Plug & Fly in a new Space Launcher : A scalable approach to enhance Space Launcher development**
+**7. Hypervisors and Plug & Fly in a new Space Launcher : A scalable approach to enhance Space Launcher development**

 The development of a new space launch vehicle is a lengthy and iterative process.
 In particular, the integration of subsystems, sensors, and actuators requires adaptable and easily integrable launch vehicle functionality.
 At the same time, safety requirements must be met in the form of redundancies.
 Additionally, development cycles lead to updates and an increasing number of sensors.
 This is accompanied by skyrocketing hardware costs and increased rocket complexity.
 To reduce these expenses, commercial off-the-shelf (COTS) components are used.
 Consequently, the demand for COTS components is currently very high.
 Adding more sensors to the system results in an unmanageable and complex system design.
 As a result, the launch vehicle becomes less maintainable and observable over time, making it more difficult to implement additional sensors.